HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/assets/80787784/5c50ed13-315d-4f1f-ab51-067dfea37513
 ### Large Waypoint with Dense Obstacles
 https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/assets/80787784/4ad9c17e-230d-4fd4-bb79-50d21b8db8e0

 ## Results
 Data

 ## Verification
-In addition to tracking ELO as an indicator of learning, I tested the waypoint-based agents directly against a team of agents that were trained using the original continuous movement.
+In addition to tracking ELO as an indicator of learning, we tested the waypoint-based agents directly against a team of agents that were trained using the original continuous movement.
 This was accomplished by removing the waypoints and retaining the longer time between decisions and discretized movement.
-Thus, the waypoint-based team picks one of 8 directions or to stand still and then continuous that course of action for 40 fixed updates.
+In other words, the waypoint-based team picks one of 8 directions or to stand still and then continuous that course of action for 40 fixed updates.
 On the other hand, the continuous movement team retains its normal movement and makes decisions every 5 fixed updates.
-Despite the fact that the waypoint-based team was not trained under these exact conditions, the policies it learned were still able to dominate the continuous movement team.
+Despite the fact that the continuous movement team having home court advantage, the policies learned by our waypoint movement method were able to consistently outperform the continuous movement team.

+Each scenario was ran 100 times with scores and video provided below.

 ### Small Arena